odea-project/qAlgorithms/report/report.md

 Both conditions also apply to bins whose average size is up to ten times greater than the average size of all bins.
-This is partly owed to the way these tests work, since larger bins are more likely to have outliers and uneven distribution.
+This is partly owed to the way these tests work since larger bins are more likely to have outliers and uneven distribution.
 A test selecting the upper percentile of bin size would be needed to isolate the effect of size on